status-im/status-go/_docs/policies/tests.md

 ```

 #### Reporting Flaky Tests
-- If an old test fails and/or seems flaky either locally or in CI, you MUST report the event.
+If an old test fails and/or seems flaky either locally or in CI, you MUST report the event.
 - Check the `status-go` GitHub repo issues for the test name(s) failing.
 - If the test appears in the list of flaky test issues
   - If the issue is open
     - Add a comment to the issue
     - Detail that you have experienced the test being flaky and in what context (local vs CI, link to the PR or branch).
   - If the issue is closed
     - Reopen the issue OR create a new issue referencing the previous issue
       - Either is fine, use your best judgement in this case.
     - Detail that you have experienced the test being flaky and in what context (local vs CI, link to the PR or branch).
 - If the test does not appear in the list of flaky test issues
   - create a new issue
     - The issue title should include the flaky test name
     - The issue should use the https://github.com/status-im/status-go/labels/E%3AFlaky%20Test label
   - Detail that you have experienced the test being flaky and in what context (local vs CI, link to the PR or branch).

 ```mermaid
 flowchart TB